Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Logistics

 \section{Logistics}

-The complexity of planning the production, allocation, distribution, administration, and monitoring of hundreds of millions of COVID-19 vaccinations pose a broad range of challenges \cite{GAO}.
-Of utmost importance is addressing these through an equity lens, with an understanding of the intersectionality between uniform, large-scale logistical challenges and the diversity present in governments and populations.
-We have identified five key logistical challenges that must be addressed in deploying COVID-19 vaccinations.
+The complexity of planning the production, allocation, distribution, administration, and monitoring of large quantities of a COVID-19 vaccine poses both obvious and non-obvious challenges \cite{GAO}.
+Of utmost importance is that these challenges are addressed equitably with an understanding of the intersectionality between uniform, large-scale logistical challenges and the varied landscape of governments and populations.
+We have identified five key logistical challenges that must be addressed for a proper global recovery from the COVID-19 crisis.